rachelrodko/recipe-site/README.md

 # Recipe Website (WordPress)
-Fully responsive recipe website in PHP / WordPress using a customised theme.
+Fully responsive recipe website in PHP / WordPress that I built from scratch using a customised theme.
 Privately hosted on Linux server (Nginx).

 [You can visit the website here.](https://rachelsrecipes.clicked.space/)